 During second year, residents spend two months on trauma surgery/trauma ICU at a Level I trauma center.
 We have affiliations with both UH Cleveland Medical Center and Shock Trauma in Baltimore.
-Resident have the choice to stay in Cleveland for trauma or to go to Baltimore.
+Residents have the choice to stay in Cleveland for trauma or to go to Baltimore.
 Residents also spend one month at Akron City Hospital on Bariatrics/Minimally invasive surgery and the remainder to the time is split between Western Reserve Hospital and UH Portage Medical Center.
 At UH Portage, residents cover general surgery, plastics, vascular, and trauma.
 UH Portage is a level III trauma center.

-Pediatric surgery (two months), Akron Children’s Hospital
+Pediatric surgery (two blocks), Akron Children’s Hospital

-Breast surgery (one month), Cleveland Clinic
+Breast surgery (one block), Cleveland Clinic